Human-scale venture capital.

-We do not put up with jerks.
-We do not optimize transactions at the expense of relationships.
-We are not focused on “scaling” our own business, but on growing the businesses we invest in, and the capital entrusted to us.
+We don’t put up with jerks, don’t optimize transactions at the expense of relationships.
+We’re not focused on scaling our own business, but on growing the businesses we invest in, and the capital entrusted to us.

-G20 Ventures provides early traction capital for East Coast enterprise tech startups, backed by the power and expertise of 20 of the Northeast's most accomplished entrepreneurs.
+G20 Ventures provides early traction capital for East Coast enterprise tech startups, backed by more than 20 of the Northeast's most accomplished entrepreneurs.

 We look for great teams in love with big problems, at or approaching the inflection point of customer validation.
-Our focus is generally on early-stage, East Coast, and enterprise software, especially virtual infrastructure and cloud-based solutions.
+Our focus is generally on early-stage, East Coast, and enterprise software.
 We prefer technology risk to market risk, and won't generally invest in 100% consumer-facing businesses.
 If you plan to pitch us...
 Thanks!
 And please read this first.

 We get that great teams are built over time, but typically look for a core team (at least 2 people) that includes a technologist with experience building solutions similar to the one being proposed, and a business person who really understands the buyer and how to reach them.
 We like to see a product in market, and add the most value to businesses looking to scale the go-to-market model.

-A brand manager on the Midas List and a Fortune 50 mobile product guy.
+A brand manager, a Fortune 50 product guy, and a venture storyteller.
 We wanted a small fund that added big value.

 Startups need help, from people who've done it themselves.
-These 20 or so folks deliver for the businesses we invest in.
+These folks deliver for the businesses we invest in.